What are electric scooters made of? (parts, materials, electronics)

 The majority of electric scooters use an industrial-grade aluminum alloy for their base.
 This is the same material used for bicycles.
 Some manufacturers go a step further and use aerospace aluminum alloy, the stuff used for building airplanes.
 That type of aluminum is lighter and provides benefits for some use cases.

 Some electric scooters are made of carbon fiber.
 These are not very common yet, and many scooters employ a combination of aluminum and carbon fiber.
 Carbon fiber is both lighter and harder than aluminum, but the drawback is less elasticity.
-Check out the post about carbon fiber electric scooters to learn about the pros and cons of carbon fiber, and when you should consider it.
+Check out the guide on carbon fiber electric scooters to learn about the pros and cons of carbon fiber, and when you should consider such a scooter.

 Everything else that’s non-electronic in the scooter is made from: